The colors

 The old system splits the calendar into four seasons.
 The newly refined system gives each season three sub-seasons, denoted by Bright, Light, Dark, and Soft.

-§ 03 / The catalog
+§ 03 / How it works

 § 04 / A note on method